2-distance 4-coloring of planar subcubic graphs with girth at least 21: Proof of Theorem 4

-\begin{lemma} The minimum degree of $G$ is at least 2. \end{lemma} By \Cref{connected}, the minimum degree is at least 1 or $G$ would be a single isolated vertex which is 4-colorable.
+\begin{proof} By \Cref{connected}, the minimum degree is at least 1 or $G$ would be a single isolated vertex which is 4-colorable.
 If $G$ contains a degree 1 vertex $v$, then we can simply remove the unique edge incident to $v$ and 2-distance color the resulting graph, which is possible by minimality of $G$.
-Then, we add the edge back and color $v$ (at most 3 constraints and 4 colors).
+Then, we add the edge back and color $v$ (at most 3 constraints and 4 colors). \end{proof}

 \begin{lemma}[\cite{bi12bis} Lemmas 10,11, and 12] Graph $G$ has no: \begin{enumerate} \item[(i)] $6^+$-paths \item[(ii)] $(1^+,4^+,5^+)$ \item[(iii)] $(2^+,3^+,4^+)$ \item[(iv)] $(3^+,3^+,3^+)$ \item[(v)] $(330-045)$ \item[(vi)] $(431-133)$ \end{enumerate} \end{lemma}